Coreoz/create-plume-react-project/templates/admin/src/lib/plume-http/README.md

 An implementation of the library [Simple HTTP Request Builder](https://github.com/Coreoz/simple-http-request-builder) with fetch.

 This library provides a generic HTTP client to simplify the HTTP exchanges with a REST and non-REST remote servers.
+In other words, this library can be used to consume every type of API that uses the request/response pattern.
+So this library **should not be used** to consume websockets.

 Though this library works seamlessly with [Jersey module of Plume Framework](https://github.com/Coreoz/Plume/tree/master/plume-web-jersey), it can be easily adapted to work with any backend API.